 Every startup that needs to create revenue projections will likely go through the same basic process to do so.
-I have outlined the process in a generic way below, and I have also created a General Revenue Projection Spreadsheet Template for you to use to create your own sales projections.
+We’ve created a 12 step guide on how to forecast revenue for a startup below, and we have also created various spreadsheet templates for you to use to create your own sales and revenue generation projections.

 Step 1 – Total Addressable Market (TAM) – # of Potential Customers

-The first step in creating revenue projections for a startup is to estimate the total addressable market.
+The first step in forecasting revenue projections for a startup is to estimate the total addressable market.
 This is the entire global market for your product or service.
 Here some examples:

 - If you are starting a coffee shop – your total addressable market would probably be the number of coffee drinkers around the world.

 - If you are starting a software company that serves businesses – your total addressable market would be the number of businesses around the world.

 - If you are starting a hair salon – your total addressable market would be the number of people with hair around the world.

 Step 2 – Forecasting Growth Rate % of TAM

 Once you identify your starting point you might know that your total addressable market is growing by some rate each year.
 So maybe the number of coffee drinkers is increasing by 3% each year.
 If you are following along with the Excel template I have created, you will need to estimate a monthly growth rate for the Total Addressable Market.